s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

   - HTTP method
   - expiration date and time

-## S3 Select
+## S3 Replication
-- Pull out only the data you need from an object
-- Works with Glacier too
+- replicate objects from one to anther
+- existing objects are not replicated automatically
+- Delete markers are not replicated by default

 # CloudFront

 ## CloudFront Simplified
 - AWS CDN service
-- Cache content at edge location (catche endpoints)
+- Cache content at edge location (catch endpoints)
 - Cache origin,  can be an EC2 instance, an S3 bucket, an Elastic Load Balancer or a Route 53 config

 ## CloudFront Key Details